 Epidemiological data refers to the US, unless otherwise specified.

 - Complex, multifactorial

-- Genetics: strong underlying predisposition; ; many genes have been associated with autism spectrum disorders
+- Genetics: strong underlying predisposition; ; many genes have been found to be associated with autism spectrum disorders

-- Environmental factors (e.g., toxin exposure, prenatal infections) may increase the risk; however, no specific causes have been identified.
+- Environmental factors (e.g., toxin exposure, prenatal infections) may increase the risk of ASD; however, no specific causes have been identified.